Implementing an agile spend management system that works for you

 Being able to react quickly gives companies a major advantage.

 Recently, companies and their Finance and Procurement departments all over the world have been forced to change and adapt.
-And some companies have been better placed to do so.
+Some companies have been better placed to do so.

 Some companies have been able to change their processes, and supply chains, to make ventilators, protective masks and gowns.
 For example, Proactis customer Honeywell